DTCM/MTCM Dual-degree Program

 At the end of each semester you will have the opportunity to review the materials you have learned and to receive assessment of your progress.
 This evaluation assists you in developing good study and test-taking skills, ensuring full comprehension of courses, and the ability to pass the national certification and the California licensing exams.

-As an MTCM student, you can receive specialty certifications in Sports Medicine, Medical Qigong, Five Element Acupuncture, and Tuina Massage to enhance and distinguish your TCM practice.
+As a DTCM/MTCM Dual-Degree student, you can receive specialty certifications in Sports Medicine, Medical Qigong, Five Element Acupuncture, and Tuina Massage to enhance and distinguish your TCM practice.

 Up to 25% of your clinical training hours may be completed through an externship.
 The diverse externships we offer allow you to become exposed to different patient populations, treat a wide variety of conditions, and explore new fields of specialization.
 Multiple off-campus externships are offered by TCM practitioners in private practice throughout the Bay area, and are also available in a community clinic setting- treating senior citizens, veterans of war, mental health patients, and those struggling with substance abuse.
 You may also choose to study abroad to experience the authentic practice of TCM integrated with modern Western medicine.
 Our relationship with five universities in China, Korea and Taiwan provide you with the opportunity to learn TCM from highly knowledgeable doctors and clinical experts, to receive training in a hospital setting, and to explore the beauty and diversity of Asia.